googleapis/google-cloud-java/google-cloud-testing/google-cloud-bigtable-emulator/README.md

 ## Java Versions

-Java 7 or above is required for using this client.
+Java 7 or above is required for using this emulator.

 ## Versioning